 3. Diarrhea – This often occurs in the event of a heat stroke.

-It is very important to spot the signs of heat exhaustion early before a heat stroke occurs, as heat strokes are often times fatal.
-Pet owners who observe serious signs of heat stroke or heat exhaustion should seek help from a veterinarian immediately.
-In the mean time, there are some things that can be done to cool down a dog displaying signs of heat exhaustion:
+Preventing heat exhaustion is easy to do.
+Even so, it sometimes happens.
+Therefore, it is very important to spot the signs early before a heat stroke occurs.
+Unfortunately, heat strokes is often times fatal.
+Pet owners who observe serious signs of heat exhaustion or heat stroke should seek help from a veterinarian immediately.
+In the meantime, there are things that will cool down a dog displaying signs of heat exhaustion:

 1. Provide plenty of water